elastos/Elastos.DittoBox.iOS/README.md

 ## Highlights

-This app demonstrates that all traditional http(/https)-based application can be refactored to elastos carrier apps running over carrier network.
-Being elastos carrier web app, the app server can be deployed without requirement of direct network accessibiblity.
+This app demonstrates that all traditional http(/https)-based applications can be refactored to elastos apps running over carrier network.
+Being elastos carrier web app, the app server can be deployed without requirement of direct accessibility over carrier network.

-For example, through elastos carrier network, you can deploy ownCloud server in local network at your home, and access ownCloud service at anywhere.
+For example, over elastos carrier network, you can deploy ownCloud server in local network at your home, and access ownCloud service at anywhere.

 ## Build from source